alex-cres/vacation-project/vacation_calendar_project/event_calendar/README.txt

 DESCRIPTION/FEATURES
 --------------------

-  The Vacation Calendar module allows users to Add/Edit/View events in pop-up while clicking on a box in an “event calendar view”.
-This module uses the calendar display format of Calendar module and gives its own content type and views.
-  It manages colors of events based on their status (taxonomy field) that can be set on configuration page.

-  This module also gives an Admin UI to change status (approval/denied) of events in the Management Menu and a mailing system integrated inside the view.
+ This module gives the possibility of managing a Holiday schedule for a company, it also gives an Admin UI to change status (approval/denied) of events in the Management Menus and a mailing system integrated inside the view.

 Features
 ----------

  *  A mailing integration for approval/denial of event.
- *  In-place Add/Edit/View of events in pop-up.
  *  Different colors of events based on their status.
  *  Vacation creation.
  *  Counter for used days.